jacobluanjohnston/Near/README.md

 > Near is a custom Discord bot powered by **OpenAI GPT-5.1**, designed with a very specific personality: quiet, observant, analytical, emotionally restrained, calm, and subtly creative.

-> Near rarely wastes words.
+> Near "rarely wastes words".
 He analyzes carefully, answers precisely, and occasionally interacts through small physical gestures (*a domino clicks, a marble rolls*).
 He feels like a quiet genius sitting across the table, solving puzzles while talking to you.